-Despite the grey weather the appeal of the white villages is immediately clear to me.
+Despite the grey weather, the appeal of the white villages is immediately clear to me.
 The misty clouds create a mystical atmosphere.
 The light drizzle can not dampen the joy of starting my hike in the Alpujarras.

-With the mist around me its just me and the trail.
+With the mist around me, its just me and the trail.
 Sometimes the sun manages to shine through for a short while.
 By the time I reach Yegen I am lucky to have a beautiful sunset.
 I am hiking in November and the days are short.

-The friendly owner of El Tinao explains that just a few days ago there were heavy rains.
+The friendly owner of El Tinao explains to me that just a few days ago there were heavy rains.
 Way more than usual for this time of the year and they damaged the water reservoir in town.
 She warns me that the water might be muddy.

 Accomodation: El Tinao is a great place with a very friendly owner.
 I felt welcome immediately and both dinner and breakfast were delicious.